esa/torchquad/paper/paper.md

 # Statement of Need

-Multidimensional integration is needed in many fields, such as physics (ranging from particle physics [@ParticlePhysics-Paper] to astrophysics [@Astrophysics-Paper]), applied finance [@AppliedFinance-Paper], medical statistics [@MedicalStatistics-Paper], and machine learning [@VEGASinMachineLearning-Paper].
+Multidimensional integration is needed in many fields, such as physics (ranging from particle physics [@ParticlePhysics-Paper] to astrophysics [@izzo2021geodesy]), applied finance [@AppliedFinance-Paper], medical statistics [@MedicalStatistics-Paper], and machine learning [@VEGASinMachineLearning-Paper].
-Most of the conventional Python packages for multidimensional integration, such as \texttt{quadpy} [@quadpy], and \texttt{nquad} [@scipy], only target and are optimized for central processing units (CPUs).
+Most of the conventional Python packages for multidimensional integration, such as \texttt{quadpy} [@quadpy] and \texttt{nquad} [@scipy], only target and are optimized for central processing units (CPUs).
-However, as many numerical integration methods are embarrassingly parallel, GPUs can offer superior computational performance in computing them.
+However, as many numerical integration methods are embarrassingly parallel, GPUs can offer superior computational performance in their computation.
 Furthermore, numerical integration methods typically suffer from the so-called \textit{curse of dimensionality} [@ZMCintegral].
 This phenomenon refers to the fact that the computational complexity of the integration grows exponentially with the number of dimensions [@CurseOfDim-Book].
 Reducing the error of the integration value requires increasing the number of function evaluation points $N$ exponentially, which significantly increases the runtime of the computation, especially for higher dimensions.
 Previous work has demonstrated that this problem can be mitigated by leveraging the \textit{single instruction, multiple data} parallelization of GPUs [@ZMCintegral].

 Although GPU-based implementations for multidimensional numerical integration in Python exist, some of these packages do not allow fully automatic differentiation [@borowka2019gpu], which is crucial for many machine learning applications [@Baydin2018autodiffinML].
 Recently, to fill this gap, the packages \texttt{VegasFlow} [@VegasFlow-Paper] and \texttt{ZMCintegral} [@ZMCintegral] were developed.
 Both of these implementations are, however, based on TensorFlow [@Tensorflow], and there are currently no packages available that enable more than one-dimensional integration in PyTorch.
-Additionally, the available GPU-based Python packages that allow fully automatic differentiation rely solely on Monte Carlo methods [@ZMCintegral, @VegasFlow-Paper] methods.
+Additionally, the available GPU-based Python packages that allow fully automatic differentiation rely solely on Monte Carlo methods [@ZMCintegral; @VegasFlow-Paper].
 Even though such methods offer good speed\textendash accuracy trade-offs for problems of high dimensionality $n_{\mathrm{d}}$, the efficiency of deterministic methods, such as the Newton\textendash Cotes formulas, is often superior for lower dimensionality [@Vegas-paper].

 In summary, to the authors' knowledge, \texttt{torchquad} is the first PyTorch-based module for $n$-dimensional numerical integration.